DPhil MA BA(Hons) DipWSET LLCM FHEA

 My early career was spent working as a performer and instrumental tutor but I have also worked in music publishing, the recording industry, broadcasting, and arts management.

-I have worked in higher education since 2007 and have taught in several HE institutions, working variously as a lecturer, tutor, workshop leader, and dissertation supervisor.
-I completed training in teaching in higher education at the Oxford Learning Institute and am a Fellow of the Higher Education Academy.
+I have worked in Higher Education since 2007 and have taught in several HE institutions, working variously as a lecturer, tutor, workshop leader, and dissertation supervisor.
+I completed training in teaching in higher education at the Oxford Learning Institute and am a Fellow of the Higher Education Academy (FHEA).
 I have been an Associate Lecturer with the Open University since 2009 and currently tutor on the MA in Music and undergraduate modules in the arts and humanities.